rodcochran/rqx/CONTRIBUTING.md

 - Branch from `main`, one PR per logical change.
 - PR description: short Summary, `Closes #N`, then a Testing section in prose describing what was verified.
 No checklist-style Test plan — say what was actually run and what it proved.
-- Run `just test` locally before opening the PR.
-CI runs the same suite on Linux.
+- Run `just check` (lint, type check, tests) locally before opening the PR.
+CI runs the same checks on Linux.

 ## Reporting bugs